lacrypta/discord-auto-reactor/README.md

 ##### Setup

-Install Node version
+Install Node version:

 ```sh
 nvm install 18.15
 ```

-Use the version required in the project
+Use the version required in the project:

 ```sh
 nvm use